dvlab-research/VFIformer/README.md

 ### Training
 1. First train the flow estimator.
+(Note that skipping this step will not cause a significant impact on performance.
+We keep this step here only to be consistent with our paper.)
     ```
     python -m torch.distributed.launch --nproc_per_node=4 --master_port=4174 train.py --launcher pytorch --gpu_ids 0,1,2,3 \
             --loss_flow --use_tb_logger --batch_size 48 --net_name IFNet --name train_IFNet --max_iter 300 --crop_size 192 --save_epoch_freq 5